mtuska/UnrealBlueprintSDK/UnrealCppSdkUpgradeGuide.md

 A simple regex should solve this one.

 **Callback Implementation**: As mentioned above, your callback functions must be UFunctions, but otherwise they should work pretty similarly.

+**Memory Management**: The API calls create a blueprint UObject which is part of the Unreal memory management system.
+If it is not referenced by another UObject, it will immediately garbage collect and your program will experience undesired behavior (api won't complete, and/or the program will crash).
+You will need to ensure that you reference this object somewhere so that it stays active.
+The example keeps a list of all nodes called under the test-entity that causes the tests to run.

+We hope that this step will go away in the next release, it's kindof silly to force you to do this.
+This occurs because it's all driven from blueprints and therefore must be UObjects.

+**Extra activation step for UE BP**: Because these are blueprints, and you're invoking them from C++, you will need to manually take the returned callObj, and activate it.
+There is no workaround for this, it's just an extra line of code that you will always need.
+Unlike the memory management problem, we can't do much about this without doubling the size of the plugin, so this will not change.